Speed up software development with Slack

 - Real-time notifications and reminders for pull requests with visibility across teams

-- Minimise context switching by taking action on pull requests without ever leaving Slack
+- Minimize context switching by actioning on pull requests without ever leaving Slack

 Speed up prototyping